Payment Timing — Pure FFS, Monthly Claim, No Withhold

 RTM's distinguishing structural feature: ~50% of pt-mo are management-only (no billed wearable device), driven by PT/OT panels where many post-op patients hit 20 mgmt-minutes but don't wear a sensor.
 At the current sliders, mgmt-only buckets contribute roughly ~50% of patient-months and ~$355K/year at the panel size shown.
 The 20-minute mgmt threshold remains the highest-leverage operational target.

-CALC-08 RPM Stacking — Out of Scope
+RPM Stacking — Out of Scope

 RTM and RPM cannot be billed concurrently for the same patient in the same calendar month for the same condition (CMS dual-billing rule, see CMS Internet-Only Manuals).
 RPM revenue therefore does not stack onto an RTM-MSK panel — it would require a separate, disjoint patient cohort with a different qualifying condition (typically HTN, HF, or other chronic).